 Will you do me a favor?

 Setting down my sandwich and putting my arm over her shoulder.
 Pulling her close.
-Her head leaning against me like I once saw her do with Grandpa towards the end.
+Her head leaning against me like I saw her do with Grandpa when things were ending.

 Will you remember her for me?

 Nodding at the wall.
-Trying to hold something back.
-Telling her, Yeah Grandma, of course I’ll remember her for you.
+Doing my best to hold something back.
+I tell her, Of course, Grandma.
+Of course I’ll remember her.
 I’ll remember all of the painted horses you stole.
-And I’ll remember all of the horses you left unpainted, too.
+And all of the horses you left unpainted, too.
 I’ll remember them all for you.

 Previous